-The Company's nominating and corporate governance committee met one time in 2005 and consists of Alan Carus, Gerald A. Eppner, and Dr. Gary Meller.
+The Company's Nominating and Corporate Governance committee met once in 2006 and consisted of Alan Carus, Gerald A. Eppner and Dr. Gary Meller.
 Each of the committee's members is "independent," as that term is defined in Rule 4200(a)(15) of the Nasdaq Stock Market.
 The committee (i) identifies individuals qualified to become members of the Board of Directors, (ii) recommends director candidates to the Company's Board of Directors, (iii) develops, updates as necessary, and recommends to the Company's Board of Directors corporate governance principles and policies, and (iv) monitors compliance with such principles and policies.
-The committee's charter is attended to this proxy statement as Appendix B.
+The committee's charter is attended to this proxy statement as Appendix B. All the nominees for director included in this proxy statement were recommended by the Nominating Committee, which is comprised entirely of non-management directors.